ValeriaQJW/my-first-pages/README.md

-# Jingwen Qiu
+# Valeria Qiu

-Hello, this is valeria Qiu
+Hello, this is Valeria Qiu

 ## Skills

+I can do
+- Python
+- painting